Relapse is a threat to everyone with an alcohol or substance use disorder.

 Relapse prevention is a large part of addiction treatment.
 Anyone who goes through rehab and is determined to live a sober life must have a plan in place to maintain that sobriety.

-What Is Involved In A Relapse Prevention Plan?
+What Is Involved In A Relapse Prevention Program?

-A relapse prevention plan is established with the guidance of treatment providers before the treatment program is finished so you’re prepared to face the real world once you complete rehab.
+Our relapse prevention programs are led by expert providers who work with you to create a comprehensive plan before your treatment ends.
 A relapse prevention plan spells out things you can do when you feel you’re at risk of relapse, and the ways you can manage or avoid your most powerful triggers.

 What If I Relapse?

 Of course, relapse happens.
-But you can manage relapse and return to sobriety.
-People who relapse find that with help, they can get back on their feet, and back on the track to sobriety again.
-Relapse, while unfortunate and something to be avoided, is not a setback on the journey to sobriety.
+But you can manage relapse and return to a life free from substances.
+People who relapse find that with help, they can get back on their feet, and back on track to sobriety again.
+Relapse, while unfortunate and something to be avoided, is not a setback on your journey.
 As long as you seek the appropriate level of support, relapse is not the end of sobriety: it’s an important lesson on your recovery journey.

 What Do You Do If You Relapse?